sav-che/TL-2/Authors/Delamare, Ernest-Amédée {std. E.-A. Delamare}.md

-> [!cite] BHL link: this entry starts at [page 171](https://www.biodiversitylibrary.org/item/103833#page/183/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 171](https://www.biodiversitylibrary.org/page/33259217) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Delamare, Ernest-Amédée (1835-1888), French physician, born 26 Mar 1835, became employed by the French navy and stayed on the island Miquelon from 1858, where he made extensive botanical collections, died on that island 2 Jun 1888. (*E.-A. Delamare*).
+Delamare, Ernest-Amédée (1835-1888), French physician, born 26 Mar 1835, became employed by the French navy and stayed on the island Miquelon from 1858, where he made extensive botanical collections, died on that island 2 Jun 1888.
+**Abbreviated name**: *E.-A. Delamare*

 #### Herbarium and types